krystianbajno/adhunt/README.md

 # ADHUNT

 **ADHUNT** is a versatile polyglot file (Bash, PowerShell, Python, HTML) for gathering domain information.
-It works everywhere without requiring installation.
-You can open the website and hit save as or you can run it in memory
+It operates seamlessly across different environments without the need for installation.
+You can either save it directly from the website or execute it in-memory.

 ### Collectors: